-Action Note 1 Turn off all: electric power supply hydraulic pressure supply air pressure supply to the robot, before entering the safeguarded space.
+Action Note 1 DANGER Turn off all: electric power supply bydraulia procesure supply hydraulic pressure supplyair pressure supply to the robot, before entering the safeguarded space.
 2 Check the screws and the joints on the telescope bearing housing.
 Tightening torque 3 Check the slide bearings, replace if damaged.
 4 Check the universal joints for any damage or cracks.
+See Replacing the universal joint on page 241.
 If damage or cracks are detected, replace the complete joint.
-See Replacing the universal joint on page 239.